SteveCara/TrafficSignClassifier/README.md

 ## Model Performance

 I created plots to show how the loss and accuracy changed over time as the model was trained and generated a confusion matrix to visualise model performance.
+The charts are below.
+(The images can take some time to load, if they don't appear please see the images folder).

 ![](images/ConfusionMatrix.PNG)
 ![](images/TrainAndValAccuracy.PNG)